-Diversity does not only refer to people from different cultures, it also includes aspects like age, gender and gender identity.
-According to a study conducted by McKinsey in 2014 and 2017 on diversity and financial performance, companies that scored high for gender diversity on their executive teams were more successful.
+Diversity refers not only to people from different cultures, but also to aspects such as age, gender and gender identity.
+According to a study on diversity and financial performance conducted by McKinsey in 2014 and 2017, companies that scored high on gender diversity in their leadership teams were more successful.
 (See https://www.com/business-functions/organization/our-insights/delivering-through-diversity)

-This is due to the fact that, the more diverse a team is, the more opportunities it has to address a problem from different perspectives.
-In contrast, homogeneous teams tend to approach problems from a similar angle, which limits their potential results.
-According to Katherine Phillips, who was a professor at Columbia Business School, team diversity enhances information sharing, perspective taking, creativity and effort, among other things.
+This is because the more diverse a team is, the more opportunities it has to approach a problem from different perspectives.
+In contrast, homogeneous teams tend to approach problems from a similar angle, limiting their potential outcomes.
+According to Katherine Phillips, a professor at Columbia Business School, team diversity increases information sharing, perspective taking, creativity and effort.

 Soul Pancake and Dance Challenge Videos

 In 2008, American actor Joshua Homnick and two friends launched the website SoulPancake with the aim of creating some positive content on the internet.
-The site grew into “a digital media company with a very specific mission: to uplift, entertain, provide inspiring human content for people”, according to the American business magazine Forbes.
+The site grew into "a digital media company with a very specific mission: to uplift, entertain and provide inspiring human content for people," according to Forbes.

-particularly inspiring.
-The three short videos, less than nine minutes long, teach an insightful lesson on the conditions that are conducive to project success when a team is diverse in different ways, for example, in terms
+The short videos, less than nine minutes long, provide an insightful lesson on the conditions that are conducive to project success when a team is diverse in different ways, for example, in terms

-respects, for example culture, ethnicity, age or gender.
-By watching the videos, the following key aspects can be identified:
+of culture, ethnicity, age or gender.
+By watching the videos, the following key issues can be identified:

-Key aspects that contribute to the success of diverse teams
+Key aspects contributing to the success of diverse teams

 - a limited number of team members (less than 10);

-- an inclusive environment that supports open communication and collaboration
+- an inclusive environment that encourages open communication and collaboration

 so that all members can contribute to the decision-making process;